 Best for: Buyers that are purchasing or refinancing their forever home.

 A fixed rate mortgage is one with payments that remain the same throughout the life of the loan because the interest rate and other terms are fixed and do not change.
 These types of loans typically come in terms of 15 or 30 years.
-The benefit of this kind of mortgage is the predictability of the payments, allowing you to better plan your future finances and your monthly expenses more precisely.
+The benefit of this kind of this mortgage loan option is the predictability of the payments, because it allows you to better plan your future finances and your monthly expenses more precisely.

 Adjustable Rate Mortgage